open-omics-ml/open-omics-ml/README.md

 # Open Omics ML

+*This is a first draft of an idea.
+Text mostly written by Claude.
+Details may be inaccurate*

 **What can modern machine learning tell us about omics biology?**

 Open Omics ML is a community project that applies current best-practice ML methods to published omics datasets, building on the biological questions that motivated the original studies.
 We follow the tradition of the [ReproHack community](https://www.reprohack.org/) in treating reanalysis as a positive scientific activity — valuable for authors, participants, and the field.